Flood Risk Planning Policy Response

 Lower Risk Moderate Risk Higher Risk

-Accept / Manage the Risk Built Form Mitigation Stop Risk Increases in Existing Areas
+Accept or Manage the Risk Built Form Mitigation Stop Risk Increases in Existing Areas

 Clarify Existing Policy Settlement Scale Mitigation Led Growth Avoid the Risk